putyourlightson/craft-blitz/tests/TESTS.md

 > _Tests that cached web responses contain the correct headers and comments._

-- Cached response contains “powered by” header once.
+- Response adds “powered by” header once.
-- Cached response overwrites “powered by” header.
+- Response overwrites “powered by” header.
-- Cached response contains comments.
+- Response contains output comments when enabled.
+- Response does not contain output comments when disabled.
+- Response with mime type has headers and does not contain output comments.
+- Response is encoded when compression is enabled.
+- Response is not encoded when compression is disabled.